Why Pets Matter for Mental Health

 - Predictability and routine: Daily care tasks—feeding, walking, grooming—create structure, which stabilizes mood and reduces rumination.

-- Purpose and self-efficacy: Caring for another living being boosts self-esteem and gives a felt sense of responsibility and meaning.
+Purpose and self-efficacy: Caring for another living being builds self-esteem.
+It also creates a real sense of responsibility and meaning.

 These are core *animal companionship benefits* that complement physiological effects.